Leider ist diese Seite derzeit nicht in deutscher Sprache verfügbar.

 The EPO surveys a sample of its applicants annually to obtain information on the numbers of patent applications that they envisage filing in the future.

-Please find here the report of the most recent completed survey.
+Please find here the report.
 Summary documents are also available in French and German.

 Please check the archive for reports on older surveys.

-This year the survey field investigation takes place from May to September 2016.
-Ipsos is in charge of the administration of the survey which, nevertheless, remains under the supervision of the Office.
+This year the survey field investigation takes place from April to September 2017.
+BERENT is in charge of the administration of the survey which, nevertheless, remains under the supervision of the Office.

-In case you are approached by Ipsos with a request to participate in the survey, it will be greatly appreciated if you can please agree to do so.
-The documents that will be provided to you are accompanied by an invitation letter from the EPO.
-Your filled-in questionnaire can be sent to us by facsimile (fax) to the number 0049 89 2399 1333, or by e-mail to email@example.com.
-If on the other hand you prefer not to disclose your answers directly to the EPO, or if you do not wish to participate in this survey, please inform Ipsos in their next call.
-It should be stressed that the information you provide will be treated as confidential and for research purposes only.
+In case you are approached with a request to participate in the survey, it will be greatly appreciated if you can please agree to do so.
+The material that will be provided to you is accompanied by an invitation letter from the EPO.
+Your response should be made to BERENT.
+The information that you provide will be treated as confidential and for research purposes only.
+BERENT can be contacted for technical support by telephone at +49 (0) 561 503 44 205.

 The EPO carries out this applicant survey in order to